The update process consists of:

-Before updating the framework, it is recommended to make a backup of your entire website directory (or at least your
+Before updating Academic, it is strongly recommended to make a full backup of your website folder (including

 Please follow the method below which corresponds to how you originally installed Academic:

-By default, Academic is installed as a Git sub-module which can be updated by running the following command:
+By default, Academic is installed as a Git sub-module which can be updated by opening a Terminal at the root of your site and running the following command from :

 Before updating for the first time, the remote origin repository should be renamed to upstream:

 cd themes/academic git fetch upstream git log --pretty=oneline --abbrev-commit --decorate HEAD..upstream/master